China country profile

 Xi Jinping came to power in 2012-3 as the hand-picked heir of predecessor Hu Jintao, and is expected to lead China for the next decade.

-Since taking over, he has concentrated power in his hands, in a move seen as a turning away from the people's republic's traditional system of collective leadership, and has sought to present a modern face to China and the world.
+Since taking over, he has concentrated power in his hands, in a move seen as a turning away from the traditional system of collective leadership, and has sought to present a modern face to China and the world.

-The main themes of his leadership have been economic reform to boost market forces, as well as an anti-corruption campaign that, apart from boosting his popularity, has claimed several potential heavyweight party rivals.
+The main themes of his leadership have been economic reform to boost market forces, as well as an anti-corruption campaign.

 Mr Xi rejects Western ideas of constitutional democracy and human rights as models for China, and his government moved to silence voices critical of one-party rule, especially on social media.

 China is the largest media market in the world.

 Outlets operate under tight Communist Party control.
 The opening-up of the industry has extended to distribution and advertising, but not necessarily to editorial content.

 Beijing tries to limit access to foreign news by restricting rebroadcasting and the reach of satellite TV, and by blocking websites using an extensive filtering system known as the "Great Firewall".

 - Read full media profile